craftcms/docs/docs/3.x/extend/updating-plugins.md

 ```

 ::: tip
-Rather than defining the full message heading/subject/body right within the <api:Craft::t()> call, you can pass placeholder strings (e.g. `'email_heading'`) and define the actual string in your plugin’s translation file.
+Rather than defining the full message heading/subject/body right within the <api3:Craft::t()> call, you can pass placeholder strings (e.g. `'email_heading'`) and define the actual string in your plugin’s translation file.
 :::

 #### `registerUserPermissions`